Psionic-labs/Agent-Casuality/docs/implementation-plan.md

 **Tasks.**

-1. Implement `counterfactual_replay` exactly as in thesis section 30.7,
+1. Implement merge-local recorded-output replay: freeze upstream branch outputs and rerun only the merge and downstream decision.
-   including the explicit side effecting refusal, not a guess based on tool name.
+2. Implement the four-run interaction matrix: both parents, parent A only, parent B only, and neither.
+Return `sufficient`, `redundant`, `interaction`, `neither`, or `inconclusive`.
-2. Implement `ddmin` with the caching and budget cap thesis section 30.5 calls for.
+3. Implement `counterfactual_replay` with explicit side-effect refusal, not a guess based on tool name.
+Use full downstream replay only when the merge-local contract is insufficient.
-3. Implement `test_interaction`, restricted to direct parents of a merge event as the document recommends, not the whole structural slice.
+4. Implement `ddmin` with caching and a replay budget cap for broader minimal-slice reduction.
-4. Run all three against the real capture of the fixture scenario and confirm the output matches `fixture.json`'s `ground_truth` block.
+5. Run all of these against the real capture of the fixture scenario and confirm the output matches `fixture.json`'s `ground_truth` block.
 If it doesn't match, that's either a bug in the real implementation or a sign the ground truth itself needs revisiting, both are useful things